kairaedsch/GridSearchVisualiser/README.md

 # Grid Search Visualiser
 A online algorithm visualiser for pathfinding algorithms.

-The tool was created for my bachelor thesis "Jump Point Search on Directed Grids" at the University of Passau.
-You can try it out [here](https://jps.mysticwind.de/). <---
+The tool was created for my bachelor thesis "Jump Point Search on Directed Grids" at the University of Passau./ You can try it out [here](https://jps.mysticwind.de/). <---

 <p align="center"><img width="100%" src="intro.gif"/></p>